 - How Long Do Spring Twists Last?

 - Spring Twists vs. Passion Twists: Which is Better?

 How to Care For Cornrows Braids and Make It Last Longer?

-If you don’t understand– some products can make your style looking fresh, while it is causing havoc on your hair at the backend.
+If you don’t understand, some products can make your style look fresh while causing havoc on your natural hair at the back end.

-So here’s how to maintain it the right way which can make it last longer for you.
+Here’s how to maintain it the right way, which can make it last longer for you.

 So here’s a quick video on how to work on your cornrows every day.

-You can apply pomade or gel to your hairline to keep at bay while you sleep.
+You can apply ointment or gel to your hairline to keep it at bay while you sleep.

-Video can explain better: So watch this lady prepare her for the night.
+Video can explain better: So watch this lady prepare her hair for the night.

 Other Helpful Tips: